Leonas Prapuolenis: Early life and education

-In 1939, together with Adolfas Damušis, Pranas Padalskis and others, he established the chemical factory Gulbė (The Swan) in Kaunas.
+In 1939, together with Adolfas Damušis, Pranas Padalskis, and others, he established the chemical factory Gulbė (The Swan) in Kaunas.

 Member of the resistance

 After the Soviet Union occupation of Lithuania in June 1940, Gulbė was nationalized and Prapuolenis, feeling that he might become a target of Soviet repressions, went into hiding.
 Together with Adolfas Damušis, brigade general Motiejus Pečiulionis, and others, Prapuolenis established resistance groups (a network of fives) of the Lithuanian Activist Front (LAF) in Kaunas.
 Prapuolenis was a contact between LAF groups in Kaunas and Vilnius, led by major Vytautas Bulvičius.
-After Vilnius LAF was liquidated by the NKVD and major Bulvičius was arrested, Prapuolenis became a leader of LAF.
+After the Vilnius LAF was liquidated by the NKVD and major Bulvičius was arrested, Prapuolenis became a leader of the LAF.
 When Germany invaded the Soviet Union and LAF members started the June Uprising against Soviet institutions in Lithuania, Prapuolenis read the independence proclamation at 9:28 a.m. on 23 June 1941 at the Kaunas radio station freed by the LAF rebels.
-Prapuolenis became LAF representative to the Provisional Government of Lithuania.
+Prapuolenis became the LAF representative to the Provisional Government of Lithuania.